tsubik/tsubik.github.io/_posts/2016-07-14-make-your-emberjs-web-app-more-progressive-part-3.md

 ## Read-write data

-This scenario is a way more complicated.
+This scenario is way more complicated.
 You have to store new data locally then merge it and resolve conflicts when going online.
 Also, this is my scenario, in plus, I have to deal with real-time updates from Firebase.
 I've done some research about helpful libraries and solutions, so I want to share this with you.
-However, I eventually come up with a custom solution which is inspired by what I found.
+However, I eventually come up with a custom solution that is inspired by what I found.

 ### General ways to sync data

 I don't know exactly how many ways of data syncing are there, but lets look at two of them.

-1. First way is just saving data offline and then merging the whole dataset or some part of it with the online database.
-This approach needs to use some indicator like `modifiedAt` date for the conflict resolution.
+1. The first way is just saving data offline and then merging the whole dataset or some part of it with the online database.
+This approach needs to use an indicator like `modifiedAt` date for the conflict resolution.
 Mind that you cannot just destroy a record, remove it completely, but instead set a `deleted` flag.
 2. Another one doesn't need any `modifiedAt` date indicator or `deleted` flag.
-You store to the offline store as well but also preserve a queue of operations to be performed on the online store.
+You will store to the offline store as well but also preserve a queue of operations to be performed on the online store.
 If you are online you can execute them immediately, if not just save them to the local store.

-Personally, I chose the second one, but before I present my solution lets go through some existing libraries out there.
+Personally, I chose the second one, but before I present my solution let's go through some existing libraries out there.

 ### PouchDB-CouchDB

 This looks like the quickest way to create an offline app.
-On the client side you store data in local [pouchDB][pouchDB] instance and then sync changes with CouchDB server using internal replication and [conflict resolution][couchDB-conflict] algorithm.
+On the client-side, you store data in local [pouchDB][pouchDB] instance and then sync changes with CouchDB server using internal replication and [conflict resolution][couchDB-conflict] algorithm.
 There is a great Ember.js open source project out there using this method called [HospitalRun][hospitalrun] and